 Road Capacity-Widening Projects

-Due to growth and development on west 20th Street from 71st Avenue to 83rd Avenue, there was a need to upgrade this roadway from a two-lane county road section to a four lane arterial roadway with medians and turn lanes.
-This roadway was improved to meet the needs of the community and support the ongoing growth in the area.
+Growth and development along west 20th Street from 71st Avenue to 83rd Avenue caused a need to upgrade the roadway from a two-lane county road to a four-lane arterial roadway with medians and turn lanes.
+The roadway was improved to meet the needs of the community and support the ongoing growth in the area.

 2016 – Completed

-In 2010, 71st Avenue from 10th to 12th Street was widened to City standards (in conjunction with the development of King Soopers in the Northgate development).
-The existing Sheep Draw bridge near 12th Street; however, is still undersized for major flood water, and the roadway from 12th to 22nd Street is a rural 2-lane paved road in deteriorating condition.
-The corridor is primarily developed with residences on both sides, and the poor condition of the road warrants its improvement, along with new sidewalks.
+In 2010, in conjunction with the Northgate King Soopers development, Greeley widened 71st Avenue from 10th to 12th Street to City standards.
+The existing Sheep Draw bridge near 12th Street is undersized for major flood water, and the roadway from 12th to 22nd Street is a rural two-lane paved road in deteriorating condition.
+The corridor is primarily developed with residences on both sides, and the poor condition of the road warrants its improvement and new sidewalks.

-The existing roadway is a two lane rural paved road with limited right turn lanes and no sidewalks or bike lanes.
-And even though both sides of this regional corridor carrying traffic in and out of Greeley has been developed, the road itself is in poor condition.
-Sidewalks along this corridor have been requested several times over the years.
-The project will widen 35th Avenue from 4th to “F” Street.
-This new arterial section will include on-street bike lanes, curb, gutter and sidewalks, a traffic signal at “C” Street and landscaped medians.
+This two-lane rural road has limited right-turn lanes and no sidewalks or bike lanes.
+Although both sides of this regional corridor have been developed, this significant northern gateway remains in poor condition.
+The area has had requests for sidewalks several times throughout the years.
+This project will widen 35th Avenue from 4th to “F” Street and will add on-street bike lanes, curb, gutter, sidewalks, a traffic signal at “C” Street and landscaped medians.